monirul87/BongoBd-Test-SRE/SRE-Test-Answer.md

 Possible steps to resolve:

-1.	we can use CloudFront for delivering website’s dynamic content.
+1.	e can use CloudFront for delivering website’s dynamic content.
 This will reduce the load on our servers and reduce load times for our end-users.
 2. With Load Balancer: We can distribute load among available web instance & With Auto Scaling: We can launch new instance if the page not load within the set request time period
 3. Immediate action needs to be taken on the basis of web log analysis.

+# Q. Imagine a scenario where a web application is serving from a single web server to the internet.
+What are the problems in this scenario?
+Design and architect a solution that will mitigate these problems?
+Or How would you design a scalable architecture with resiliency in mind for the following situations: